Ada-Developers-Academy/core-unit-1/intermediate-python-debugging/vs-code-debugging.md

 ![Breakpoint](../assets/vscode-debugger/../vs-code-debugger/breakpoint.png)

+Add a breakpoint to lines 5 and 11.
+See how you can toggle them on and off.

 ### Running the Debugger

 You can then run the debugger at any time with the green triangle play button.